Well isn't this a bunch of poppycock. Sorry, bulls--t.

-Fortunately for Suits lovers—including those that discovered the legal dramedy when it landed on Netflix this June, four years after the 2019 finale—there's little else he couldn't recall as he gamely sat for THR's cross-examination about the origin of the USA series, which saw Adams' Mike Ross land a coveted job at a high-powered firm without actually earning a law degree.
+Fortunately for Suits lovers—including those that discovered the legal dramedy when it landed on Netflix last June, four years after the 2019 finale—there's little else he couldn't recall as he gamely sat for THR's cross-examination about the origin of the USA series, which saw Adams' Mike land a coveted job at a high-powered firm without actually earning a law degree.
 (Spoiler alert: Korsh's original vision was more Entourage-meets-Wall Street.)

 And that's just one piece of evidence we dug up for our Suits study guide.

 Whether you're a longtime Suitor or one of the many that got hooked last summer and are eager for the new NBC spinoff, Suits: L.A., you don't want to get Litt up by more ardent fans.
 So, sharpen your No. 2s and slip on your favorite pencil skirt because class is in session.

 (E! and USA are both part of the NBCUniversal family.)

 This story was originally published on Saturday, Sept.
 9, 2023 at 5 a.m.
 PT.